Ireland’s First Ever ‘Children for Children’ Ambassador Programme

-A group of ten volunteers including six teens and four leaders travelled to Kingston, Jamaica during the October mid-term break of 2017 to launch the inaugural mission trip from Ireland.
+A group of ten volunteers consisting of six teens and four leaders travelled to Kingston, Jamaica during the October mid-term break of 2017, launching the inaugural MSC Ireland mission trip.

 With an unexpected send off from ‘An Taoiseach’ at the airport, Ireland’s Children for Children Ambassador Programme to Jamaica was off to an amazing start!